|Importance of Customer Service||Companies can significantly boost their earnings by investing in customer service.|

 According to DMR, people send 269 billion emails every day.
 Beyond just regular email, 54% of customers used email for support last year, making it the most used type of service.
 Email is one of the older forms of support, so people of all demographics feel comfortable using it—more so than live chat, video chat or social support.

-Email support also lends itself to solving more inquiries than most other channels due to its flexibility.
+Due to its flexibility, email support also lends itself to solving more inquiries than most other channels.
 You can send screenshots, video recordings and links to documentation without having to worry about privacy issues like you would on public forums and social media.

 However, some customers might not have the vocabulary required to describe the issues that they are experiencing within your product.
 After all, not everyone works in technology, or knows the ins and outs of your product like you do.